mix-steam-app/example-project/README.md

 ![Mix Logo](docs/logo.png)

-Mix lets creators build custom gaming experiences by combining game modules.
+Build custom experiences by combining content modules.
 Share and collaborate via the Steam Workshop, and monetize your work with an upcoming microtransactions system.
 Join now to shape the future of modular gaming!

 # Mix

-Mix strives to empower you to craft your ultimate gaming experience by combining content from thousands of creators.
-With the platform still growing and few modules available, creators have a unique opportunity to be among the first in the Mix Workshop.
+Mix strives to empower you to craft your ultimate gaming experience by combining content from thousands of creators and universes.
+With the platform still growing and few modules available, creators have a unique opportunity to be among the first in the Mix Steam Workshop.

 Combine modules into modpacks to create custom experiences in Unity.
 Load modules from assemblies to add features ranging from small additions like new items or animations to larger ones like multiplayer support, open-world maps, or advanced physics.
 Collaborate with other creators via Steam Workshop and module dependencies.
 Build modules in Unity and monetize your work independently or through Mix's upcoming microtransactions system.